 The Western Approaches Museum has displays showing the work of Western Approaches Command, which was the principal control centre during the Battle of the Atlantic.

-During the Second World War, a secret war command centre was located in Liverpool that was responsible for combating German U-boats and protecting Atlantic convoys during the Battle of the Atlantic.
+During the Second World War, a secret war command centre in Liverpool was responsible for combating German U-boats and protecting Atlantic convoys during the Battle of the Atlantic.

 It is a large complex with around 100 rooms set over two levels and during wartime, the bunker was a workplace for over 300 people.
 Although not all the rooms are open to the public, there is a lot to see here and a visit will give you a great insight into a pivotal period of European history.